metadata-research/yamz/README.md

 ## Exporting the dictionary

-The SeaIce API includes queries for importing and exporting database tables in JSON formatted objects.
+The SeaIce API includes queries for importing and exporAsting database tables in JSON formatted objects.
 This could be used to backup the entire database.
 Note however that imports must be done in the proper order in order to satisfy foreign key constraints.

-For the heroku config, install the heroku cli https://devcenter.heroku.com/articles/heroku-cli.

- To back up the dictionary, do:
+For the time being, the most up to date version resides in heroku.
+This is already exported in the /json directory but if you need to do it again, First install the heroku cli https://devcenter.heroku.com/articles/heroku-cli and login

-  `heroku config | grep DATABASE_URL`
+`heroku config -a yamz | grep DATABASE_URL`

-  DATABASE_URL: <whatever>

-  `export DATABASE_URL=<whatever>`
+`export DATABASE_URL=<result>`

-  `./sea.py --config=heroku --export=Users >Users.json`
+`./sea.py --config=heroku --export=Users >users.json`

+`./sea.py --config=heroku --export=Terms >terms.json`

+`./sea.py --config=heroku --export=Comments >comments.json`

-  `./sea.py --config=heroku --export=Users >Users.json`
+`./sea.py --config=heroku --export=Tracking >tracking.json`

+To reset the database, drop the table

+`./sea.py --drop-db --init-db -q`

+and import the json data in the following order:

+`./sea.py --import=Users <users.json`

+`./sea.py --import=Terms <terms.json`

+`./sea.py --import=Comments <comments.json`

+`./sea.py --import=Tracking <tracking.json`